-With more than 20 billion devices expected to connect to the internet by 2020, the Internet of Things (IoT) has been predicted to take off any day now.
-Smart devices in our homes, like thermostats that shut off and turn on when we leave and return and smart doorbells that allow us to converse and see anyone at our door (whether they ring the bell or not) are becoming more and more ubiquitous, and quite a few of them are connectable to smart bots like Alexa and Google Home.
+Worldwide, the total count of IoT (Internet of Things) devices is anticipated to surge to 29 billion by 2030, up from just 9.7 billion in 2020.
+Smart devices in our homes, like thermostats that shut off and turn on when we leave and return and smart doorbells that allow us to converse and see anyone at our door (whether they ring the bell or not) are becoming more and more ubiquitous.
+Quite a few of them are connectable to smart bots like Alexa and Google Home.
+This explosion in IoT device adoption is paralleled by the rapid rise and integration of artificial intelligence (AI), enhancing the capabilities and efficiency of these smart devices.
 But what applications do the Internet of Things have for the office?
-A better question might be what can’t the IoT do for our offices?
+A better question might be what can’t the IoT do for our offices and the future of business?

 Depending on your industry, the IoT has uses once only conceived of in science fiction.
 But more and more, these networks of connected devices have the potential to revolutionize the modern office, such as: